TestersDesigns/github-slideshow/_posts/0000-01-02-TestersDesigns.md

 layout: slide
 title: "Welcome to TestersDesigns!"
 ---
-This is TestersDesigns learning file
+This learning file for TestersDesigns for GitHub learning.
 Use the left arrow to go back!